santacruzAI/MLPhasesOfMatter/README.md

 Finally, we intend to synthesize Square Ice Lattices and demonstrate that a Feedforward Neural Network performs highly here, and then work on further extensions to this approach to generalize well across diverse lattices.

+## **Understanding the data:**

+In the process of implementing Appendix B, the clusters present in Appendix A's training data(and the associate decision boundary) is visualized by means of T-SNE in 2 dimensions.
+We employ sklearn.manifold's TSNE in conjunction with pyplot.scatter for this task.

 ## **References:**

 Paper: arXiv:1605.01735 [cond-mat.str-el]